 - Can’t be offered coverage from your employer

 - Can’t be enrolled in Medicare or Medicaid

 The open enrollment period for marketplace insurance began November 1st, 2020, and will end January 15th, 2021.
 If you want your health insurance plan to go into effect on January 1st, 2021, you must enroll by December 15th, 2020.
-If you do enroll after that, your plan will go into effect in February 2021.

 You are eligible for MAWD (Medical Assistance for Workers with disabilities) if you:

 - Are between the ages of 16-64

 - Have a special health need such as diabetes, high blood pressure, anxiety, depression, or something else

 - Receive less than $84,550 as your annual income.
 For more information about income guidelines, click here.